QuentinRa/blog.quentinra.dev/special/maths/index.md

-# Maths for AST
+# Math for AST

 This is a review of Mathematical classes at the ENSIIE engineering school from the point of view of AST (=`admis sur titre` meaning those that didn't make preparatory classes).

 **Everything after this note should be in French.**